The energy diet: Banish fatigue and eat your way to vitality

-As we hurtle through the dark and often depressing days of January, a lot of us are feeling frazzled, but a great way to keep your energy levels high and your afternoon dips low is by eating food that boosts your vitality levels and balances out your blood sugar levels.
+As we hurtle through these interesting and often confusing months of 2020 a lot of us are feeling frazzled, but a great way to keep your energy levels high and your afternoon dips low is by eating food that boosts your vitality levels and balances out your blood sugar levels.

 Food can be like medicine and health is wealth; while ‘discomfort food’ artificial, processed and refined food that comes in a packet like cookies, crackers, cake, crisps and chocolate bars may give us a brief burst of energy, soon after you’ll will get that familiar sleepy brain fog feeling as the carb cravings start to kick in.

 If you’re feeling tired at the moment, packing your meals with lots of healthy food will help you feel happy, more energetic and ready to go out and embrace the joys in life.

 Acai berries: These little berries are loaded with vitamins and minerals, plus they are a potent antioxidant which are thought to help prevent chronic illnesses.

 Consuming them regularly boosts your metabolism, lifts your energy levels, improves mental clarity, helps with digestive function and helps to remove unwanted fat and toxins.
 The best way to eat them is to freeze the berries, blend and eat with a spoon for a delicious meal.
 You can find them in most health shops or online in the form of powders you can add to your smoothies in the morning.

 Bananas: Bananas are a source of potassium which helps to maintain the electrolyte balance in your body.
 Bananas make a wonderful snack pre-workout to help boost your performance and energy levels.

 They are a complex carbohydrate so they also are great for boosting your mood and memory.
 They are low glycemic and naturally sweet, so are perfect to add into your smoothies, as an afternoon snack or a simple dessert.